top of page

 Without question, wandering is a top three travel pleasure.

-So, here are two dozen dally-worthy places.
-A selection of destinations that reward dawdling, shilly-shallying and lingering.
-That show how time can be the most delicious of things.
-And expose travelling in haste as a monumental waste.
+So, here are two dozen places to dally.
+A selection of destinations that reward dawdling, shilly-shallying and mooching.
+That show how time is the most delicious of things.
+And how travelling in haste is a monumental waste.

-Whether or not you’re lucky enough to dally in some of these places, my 'views' aim to help you feel their spirit.
+Whether or not you’re lucky enough to spend any time in any of these places, I hope my 'views' help you feel their spirit.

 Enjoy!